 Please take a few minutes to look at our department pages to see some of the exciting projects that we have been/are working on to help improve our community.
 One project in particular, the Comprehensive Plan, encompasses all our departments and their multitude of projects and plans.

-The Savannah Historic Review Board meets on July 13 at 1:00 pm in the Arthur A. Mendonsa Hearing Room
+The Savannah-Chatham County Historic Site & Monument Commission meets on Oct 6 at 4:00 pm in the Arthur A. Mendonsa Hearing Room

 Chatham County has eight districts (Overview 1 2 3 4 5 6 7 8) and the City of Savannah has six districts (Overview 1 2 3 4 5 6).
 You can view them in printable pdf format from the preceding links, or interactively in the SAGIS map viewer.
 Check it out.